nmfs-opensci/NOAA-quarto-book/README.md

 * Edit the qmd or md files in the `content` folder. qmd files can include code (R, Python, Julia) and lots of Quarto markdown bells and whistles (like call-outs, cross-references, auto-citations and much more).
 * Add the files to `_quarto.yml`

+## Troubleshooting builds

+The most common trouble users run into is that the book is not rendering.
+Check the following:

+* The `gh-pages` branch exists.
+If you forgot to check the check box to include all the branches when you created the repo from the template then it won't exist.
+* The GitHub Pages has not been set.
+You need to go to Pages under settings, and set Pages to build from the `gh-pages` branch.
+* You did not allow GitHub Actions to run and/or did not give read/write permission.
+Go to Settings > Actions > General, and make sure Actions are allowed (top section) and they have read/write permission (bottom section).
+* You did not push a change to the main branch.
+The Action is triggered by a push to main, so try making an edit to README.md and pushing that change.
+*
 <hr>

 ### Disclaimer